ctds-usyd/library-webscraping/_episodes/04-lxml.md

 > ## When the URLs to scrape can't be listed
 > Sometimes you can list the pages needed to be scraped in advance.
 Here we can just generate URLs for all years from 1946 until now.
+> Often building a scraper involves analysing the kinds of URLs on a web site and constructing a list of them programmatically.
 >
 > On the other hand, sometimes you cannot get all the URLs at once, for instance when you need to click a "next page" link (although sometimes these URLs can also be enumerated by identifying patterns in the next page URLs).
 This means you can't design your scraper with distinct "collect URLs" and "scrape each URL" phases.
-Instead you might add each URL to a queue for later processing.
+Instead you might _add each URL to a queue for later processing_.
 (A scraping framework like Scrapy manages this queuing for you.)
 {: .callout}

 We have a list of year pages to scrape.
 Now we need to scrape the resolutions off each year page.

 # Scraping a page of UNSC resolutions

-At the heart of `get_resolutions_for_year` is getting a record for each resolution that contains its details.
+At the heart of `get_resolutions_for_year` is getting a record (a row in the output CSV) for each resolution that contains its details.
 Looking at [2016](http://www.un.org/en/sc/documents/resolutions/2016.shtml), we want:

 * `symbol`: the text of the first column